 When a prospect reads a case study, two things generally happen:

-To craft a case study for sales enablement purposes, look for your company’s biggest fans, the folks who absolutely love and rave about your products.
+To craft a case study for sales enablement purposes, look for your company’s biggest fans, the folks who love and rave about your products.
 Then, contact them and ask if they’re willing to be interviewed about their experiences.

 Once you find a willing candidate, simply follow this tried-and-true case study format: